brandon-rhodes/pyzmq-static/README.rst

 * Tyler Tarabula for the FreeBSD support
 * Benjamin RK for help rewriting `setup.py` when PyZMQ split from being one C extension to almost a dozen!
+* David Bishop for the Debian packaging files

 Development
 -----------